-- Daily doer: has a daily writing routine
+- Daily writer: has a daily writing routine

 - Time boxer: schedules time to write across a week

-- Deep worker: has rare sessions to binge write
+- Binge: has rare sessions to binge write

 This post explores how to make the most of a daily writing routine.
 But explore the other approaches (see links above) to see if they work for you at different times in your day or across your writing life.

-Daily doer – turns up to write every day
+Daily writer – turns up to write every day

 It is less about the amount of time they work for, and more about the routine, showing up each and every day to make consistent progress.